1971 JVP insurrection: North Korea

-North Korea used revolutionary propaganda daily in newspapers; North Korean newspapers quoted Kim Il-Sung about revolution, and the government of Sri Lanka was suspicious of the country's motives.
+North Korea used revolutionary propaganda daily in newspapers; North Korean newspapers quoted Kim Il-Sung about the revolution, and the government of Sri Lanka was suspicious of the country's motives.
 JVP bases contained Juche literature distributed by the North Korean high commission in the country, which helped to develop the party.
 On 15 May 1971, 18 North Koreans affiliated with the JVP were arrested.
 Indian patrol boats deployed around the island stopped two North Korean vessels, capturing weapons, food parcels and literature; the vessels may have been headed to JVP-controlled territory to reinforce it against the Ceylonese army.
 Aid may also have come through the Ceylon-North Korea Friendship Association, which had branches throughout the country.

 Chinese influence and alleged support

 At the time of the start of the insurrection, there was a Chinese cargo vessel bound for Tanzania in the Colombo Harbour.
-The Ceylonese government, requested to acquire these arms failed following appeals to both Beijing and Dar es Salaam.
+The Ceylonese government requested to acquire these arms failed following appeals to both Beijing and Dar es Salaam.
 Thereafter, the Ceylonese government said that the weapons were for the JVP.
 In April, a Chinese freighter raided a harbour; it was turned back by Indian warships maintaining a naval cordon around Ceylon's coast.
-An unfamiliar ship was seen off the JVP-controlled coast of Matara; according to an eye-witness, it was larger than any ship the Royal Ceylon Navy had at the time.
+An unfamiliar ship was seen off the JVP-controlled coast of Matara; according to an eyewitness, it was larger than any ship the Royal Ceylon Navy had at the time.